-Since they provide such valuable product information, we recommend that you only buy CBD oil from companies who make third party lab reports readily available.
-All reputable brands make them easily available either on their website or upon request.
+Since they provide such valuable product information, we recommend that you only buy CBD products from companies who make third-party lab reports readily available to you.
+All reputable CBD brands make them easily available either on their website or upon request.

-But reading CBD oil third party labs can often be a challenge even for experienced users.
-The purpose of this article is to explain the different sections commonly found in third party lab reports to help you read and interpret them.
+Reading and interpreting the CBD third-party lab reports can often be a challenge even for experienced users.
+The purpose of this article is to explain the sections commonly found in third-party lab reports to help you understand the information in them.

 Cannabinoid Profile & Potency Testing